-Professor of Neurology, The University of Texas Medical School at Houston
+Professor of Neurology, McGovern Medical School at UTHealth

-Raymond A. Martin, M.D., F.A.A.N., is a fellowship-trained and board-certified neurologist with broad expertise in general neurology and specialty interests in diagnostic neurology, multiple sclerosis, stroke and neuromuscular diseases.
+Raymond A. Martin, M.D., F.A.A.N., is a fellowship-trained and board-certified neurologist and professor of neurology at McGovern Medical School.

 Dr. Martin was awarded his medical degree at the State University of New York at Buffalo and completed his internship training in surgery at Roosevelt Hospital/Columbia in New York City.